ag-sc/Robot-Commonsense-Review/README.md

 - **RQ1** For which use cases has the use of CSK been considered in robotics research?
 - **RQ2** Which aspects of CSK have been considered?
 Which aspects of CSK have received less consideration?
 - **RQ3** Which datasets or resources are mainly considered in robotics as a source for CSK?
+- **RQ4** What methods are employed to assess the approaches?
+Which CSK datasets or resources are utilised in these evaluations?

 ## Search Methodology